prabhunath111/day_month_picker/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: This package will help you select the month and day of the month without showing the year option to the user.
+This package will help you select the month and day of the month without showing the year option to the user.

 ## Features

-TODO: This package will help you select the month and day of the month without showing the year option to the user.
+This package will help you select the month and day of the month without showing the year option to the user.

 ## Getting started